Fire and rescue services

 The security situation could change suddenly.
 You could get caught up in violence directed at others.
 If you travel to high-risk areas despite our advice, it is unlikely we will be able to provide consular services.
 Seek professional security advice and arrange personal security measures.

 Violent crime is common in Nigeria, including in parts of Lagos and Abuja.
-Politically-motivated violence, including terrorist bombings and armed attacks on both security forces and innocent bystanders, can occur throughout Nigeria.
+Politically-motivated violence, including terrorist bombings and armed attacks, occurs frequently.

-Police maintain patrols and checkpoints in many locations in Nigeria, including in Abuja and at city entry points.
+Police maintain patrols and checkpoints in many locations in Nigeria, including at entry points into, and key junctions within cities.
 Police officers or people posing as police officers may ask for bribes.
 Intimidation may be used, including a display of weapons.
-We strongly recommend you don’t drive at night, due to the presence of official and unofficial checkpoints.
+We strongly recommend you don’t drive at night.
 See 'Travel'.

 There's a high risk of terrorist attacks in Nigeria by various militant groups.
 Further attacks are likely.